 The Instructions tab contains detailed instructions for submitting the Supplier Add Form.

 Once the form is saved, it is submitted to SAB for review and approval.
 If approved, the supplier is automatically added to SABHRS.
-The requestor gets an email notifying of the approval and the email includes the new supplier number.
+The requestor gets an email notifying of the approval, and the email includes the new supplier number.

-If a supplier add request is denied by SAB, a comment is left on the approval page in SABHRS explaining the reason for denial and emailed to the requestor.
+If a supplier add request is denied by SAB, a comment is left on the approval page in SABHRS explaining the reason for denial and is also emailed to the requestor.

 C. Updating an Existing Supplier in SABHRS

-Except interfacing agencies, existing suppliers can be updated using the Supplier Update Form in SABHRS by following the path Main Menu>Suppliers>Supplier Information>Add/Update>Supplier Update Form.
+Existing suppliers can be updated using the Supplier Update Form in SABHRS by following the path Main Menu>Suppliers>Supplier Information>Add/Update>Supplier Update Form.

 Required fields on the form are noted by an asterisk.